Jakhongir222/TwitterAPI/README.md

 ## Usage

 The app offers RESTful endpoints to interact with the Twitter API.
-Upon running the app, an automatic default user, Jakhongir Burkhonov, is created - that's me!
-This makes it easier to test the app, but don't forget to create your own users and follow me too :).
+Upon running the app, an automatic default user, Jakhongir Burkhonov, is created (that's me) This makes it easier to test the app, but don't forget to create your own users and follow me too!
 I have a method that generates auotamatic usernames just like Twitter.
-Check out some examples below on how to use these endpoints:
+Take a look at the examples below to learn how to use these endpoints on your local machine.
+Alternatively, you can grab the link above and test out the endpoints: